Cornus officinalis: Etymology

 The Latin specific epithet officinalis refers to plants which have some medicinal or culinary use - in this case the edible berries.

 Cultivation

 The plant is valued in cultivation for providing year-round interest in the garden.
 It is, however, quite a substantial shrub, typically growing to 8 m tall and broad.
 The cultivar 'Kintoki', with larger and more abundant flowers, has won the Royal Horticultural Society's Award of Garden Merit.

-Traditional medicine
+Herbalism

 It occurs in China, Japan and Korea where it is used as a food plant and as a medicinal plant.

 Chemical constituents

 The plant contains oleanolic acid and ursolic acid.
 Ursolic acid has shown in vitro protective effects on auditory cells.

 Ethanolic extracts of the fruit of C. officinalis has been shown to prevent hepatic injuries associated with acetaminophen-induced liver injury-induced hepatotoxicity (in mice) by preventing or alleviating oxidative stress.

 The chemical constituents isolated from the fruit (Corni fructus) have protective effects on beta cells in vitro, and may control postprandial hyperglycemia by alpha-glucosidase inhibition.

 Cornel iridoid glycoside, a chemical extracted from Cornus officinalis, promoted neurogenesis and angiogenesis and improved neurological function after ischemia in rats.

 Morroniside, the most abundant iridoid glycoside extracted from Cornus officinalis, substantially reduces osteophyte formation and subchondral sclerosis in mice models.
 Specifically, morroniside significantly promotes cartilage matrix synthesis by increasing collagen type II expression and suppressing chondrocyte pyroptosis.
 It inhibits matrix metalloproteinase-13 (MMP13), Caspase-1 and nod-like receptor protein-3 (NLRP3) expression in DMM mice and IL-1β-stimulated chondrocytes, and enhances chondrocyte proliferation and inhibits chondrocyte apoptosis.
 It also slows OA progression by inhibiting nuclear factor-κB (NF-κB) signaling.

 A randomized, double-blinded, placebo-controlled study found that a Chinese herbal formula that mainly consisted of Cornus officinalis was not only effective at improving erectile function, but it was also safe for the treatment of erectile dysfunction.
 A chemical substance isolated from Cornus officinalis also may enhance the motility of human sperm.